Argumentation for Explainable and Globally Contestable Decision Support with LLMs: Experiments

-We consider eight different variants of ArgEval arising from the choices of three hyperparameters: the general QBAF depth (either 1 or 2), root base score estimation (either enabled or disabled) and argument scheme inclusion (either enabled or disabled).
+\paragraph{Method Variants} We consider eight different variants of ArgEval arising from the choices of three hyperparameters: the general QBAF depth (either 1 or 2), root base score estimation (either enabled or disabled) and argument scheme inclusion (either enabled or disabled).
+The maximum QBAF depth is limited to two, as considering larger depths would likely provide diminishing returns while considerably increasing computational costs and cognitive load on the users.
 See Section \ref{sec:argeval}, Algorithm \ref{alg:qbaf-construction} and Table \ref{tab:arg-scheme} for more information on these parameters.
 For ArgLLMs-O, we similarly consider variations with or without root base score estimation and argument scheme inclusion.
-Due to very high computational requirements of ArgLLMs-O, we only consider depth 1 versions for this baseline.
+Due to the very high computational requirements of ArgLLMs-O, we only consider depth 1 versions for this baseline.
 All argumentative models use the DF-QuAD gradual semantics \citep{RagoTAB16}, which is also the default semantics for ArgLLMs.